code-423n4/2023-07-tapioca/README.md

 # Scope

-*List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus.*

-*For line of code counts, we recommend using [cloc](https://github.com/AlDanial/cloc).*

 ## tapioca-bar
 | Contract | SLOC | Purpose | Libraries used |
 | ----------- | ----------- | ----------- | ----------- |